A Hitman Jake story by Preston Pairo

 Jake—who had only recently become comfortable using the hands-free option on his phone—was driving a route his grandfather would have called Round-the-Block-Charlie, waiting for the man to travel deeply enough inside city lines to make the sound of gunfire completely unremarkable.

 That the man ultimately opted to veer off Mulberry onto the bypass was expected as the somewhat puzzling 10 or so blocks of freeway, beginning in the middle of low-income housing and ending inside blocks of low-rise commercial properties, sported a 45-mph speed limit and was free of stop lights, pedestrians, and only the occasional hard object thrown from overpasses.
-It was a span of road that, 45 years ago, was rumored to start a freeway-like connection between Baltimore City and Howard County, but had completely failed to consider all the necessary developed property that would take until the sun burned out to acquire by eminent domain.
+It was a span of road that, 45 years ago, was rumored to start a freeway-like connection between Baltimore City and Howard County, but had completely failed to consider that acquiring all the necessary developed property by eminent domain would take until the sun burned out.

 Timing his route perfectly, Jake pulled in behind the man’s Lexus 350 at the first traffic light at the end of the bypass, the red color of which he imagined the man was cursing.